turingschool/front-end-curriculum/lessons/module-4/express-middleware.md

 Again, create a function that starts small by console logging, apply the middleware _only_ to the POST request, and test a request.
 Then add the functionality listed in the comments.

+### Checks for Understanding

+* Describe the flow of a middleware function.
+At what point in the request-response cycle is it run?
+* What three arguments must be passed into a middleware function?
+* How do you apply a middleware function to all endpoints?
+* How do you apply a middleware function to a single endpoint?